"Winning a lot of football games is doable. Teaching kids there's more to life? That's hard."

 With the excitement of becoming team leaders countering the pressure of keeping The Streak alive, a new group of seniors are ready to take over.
 But when real-life adversity leaves the team reeling, the Spartans must decide if the sacrifice, commitment, and teamwork they have always trusted in can rebuild what is now disintegrating around them.

-Starring Jim Caviezel, Michael Chiklis, Alexander Ludwig, Clancy Brown, and Laura Dern, WHEN THE GAME STANDS TALL opens in theaters August 21.
+Starring Jim Caviezel, Michael Chiklis, Alexander Ludwig, Clancy Brown, and Laura Dern, WHEN THE GAME STANDS TALL is in theaters now.
+Find a theater near you.